-Figure 22.
-An example of a simple GANTT chart.
+Flgure 27.
+An example of a PERT chart for a project proposal development process.

 Although useful, Gantt charts lack some important information that might be useful to a project reviewer or manager, for example the exact dependencies of various tasks, who is responsible for them and how much flexibility there is in completing them (also known as 'float' in project management circles.)
-All this information is depicted in the Programme Evaluation Review Technique (PERT), an example of which can be found in figure 23.
+All this information is depicted in the Programme Evaluation Review Technique (PERT), an example of which can be found in figure 27.